Opportunity Knocks… And then Mails

 Consider this ad from the 1964 presidential election, considered by many political operatives to be a prime example of a GOTV message:

-Rather than try to persuade people who were already voting to re-elect the president, the Johnson camp reminded voters that “the stakes [were] too high for [them] to stay home.”
+Rather than try to persuade people to vote for Johnson, the ad addressed the people who were already voting to re-elect the president.
+The Johnson camp simply reminded voters that “the stakes [were] too high for [them] to stay home.”

 Most great letters of any kind have a feedback mechanism, whether it’s a pre-paid reply envelope, a link or a QR code to a website, or a number to call.